 Career highlight(s): Sydney 100 fly Gold and Beijing 1km Gold.

-Jody was born with a deformed right foot which was amputated at the age of 3.
-He was then fitted with an artificial leg, and hasn’t looked back since.
-At the age of 5 he had his first swimming lesson with his school and ended up being rescued from the bottom of the pool by a fully clothed parent!
+By the age of 5 he had his first swimming lesson with his school which ended up with him being rescued from the bottom of the pool by a fully clothed parent!

-After that his parents enrolled him into the local swimming club where he learnt to swim.
-At the age of 10 he raced for the first time for Kings Lynn swimming club, and his international debut came in 1994, representing Great Britain at the world swimming champs.
-He took 4 seconds off his best time to surprise everyone and take the gold medal in the 100m Butterfly, this would be the first of 23 (14gold, 4 silver and 5 bronze) international medals he would win in a swimming career spanning 10 years.
+After that experience his parents enrolled him into the local swimming club where he learnt to swim.
+At the age of 10 he raced for the first time for Kings Lynn swimming club, and his international debut came in 6 years later, representing Great Britain at the world swimming champs.
+He surprised everyone by taking 4 seconds off his personal best time to take the gold medal in the 100m Butterfly.
+This would be the first of 23 (14 Gold, 4 Silver and 5 Bronze) international medals he would win in a swimming career spanning 11 years.

-In 2005 Jody’s career path would change after a ride on the boards of the Newport Velodrome.
-His potential was spotted by one of the coaches there on that open day.
-After another ride on the track in Manchester he entered the 2005 national championships and in his first ride broke the British record for the flying 200.
-Still swimming on the GB team Jody got in contact with the Newport Velo squad who trained at the velodrome.
-His times caught the attention of the GB coaches, and he was invited to a time trial for a place on the 2006 Paralympic world cup team.
+In 2005 Jody’s career path would change when he took part in a disability open day on the boards of the Newport Velodrome.
+His potential was spotted by one of the coaches there and after another ride on the track in Manchester he entered the 2005 national championships.
+In his first race he broke the British record for the flying 200m.
+Still swimming on the GB team Jody began training with the Newport Velo squad who trained at the velodrome.
+His times from training caught the attention of the GB coaches, and he was invited to a time trial for a place on the 2006 Paralympic world cup team.